 - They don’t mention the exciting bits of the story — the reason to click

-The same principles apply to create a Facebook post.
+The same principles apply to creating a Facebook post.
 However, you have more length to work with, and thus can add more context or more story.
+Our Facebook audience is generally a bit older (40+) and has fewer scientists than our Twitter or Instagram audiences.

 - Since the dawn of Atari, humans have flocked to gaming.
 Other species were left out completely until a rogue scientist decided to study the brain activity of goats playing MarioKart.
 In the newly released report from @MIT, the creatures are shown to have a natural aptitude for gaming — and brain patterning similar to ours — which could unlock keys to why humans find video games so addictive.